-However, not all the efforts of organizations focus on the potential of internal human resource, since one of the most common mistakes is to mismanage communication, thus generating problems, conflicts or misunderstandings, known as ‘buzz,’ hindering the path towards the teams’ objectives.
+However, not all the efforts of organisations focus on the potential of internal human resource, since one of the most common mistakes is to mismanage communication, thus generating problems, conflicts or misunderstandings, known as ‘buzz,’ hindering the path towards the teams’ objectives.

 An effective application of internal communication favours the following aspects:

 - It improves the company’s effectiveness: the more information its workers have, the better their self-confidence and trust in the organisation, and as a consequence, both their team and individual work improve.
-Employees will feel completely integrated into the organization and, therefore, will be committed to it.
+Employees will feel completely integrated into the organisation and, therefore, will be committed to it.

 - It keeps workers aware of everything that goes on in the company: there are no surprises and everyone knows the changes that take place in its environment.

 - It allows for simpler problem solving: if workers are asked for their opinion on a specific topic, the resolution is likely to be easier because more ideas will be provided.

 - It allows the organisation to respond more quickly to changes.

 - It promotes trust and good relationships between workers, since territorial problems are avoided.
 When workers feel insecure, they can become suspicious of their co-workers and fail to share information.